weng-lab/TEMP2/README.md

 **Column 9**: Estimated population frequency of the detected absence event.

 ## Release information
+**TEMP2-v0.1.4**
+1. Add -G for users to input number of genomes used in the library and TEMP2 can automatically choose threshold to detect potential de novo insertions.

 **TEMP2-v0.1.3**
 1. Change -C from self-defined read cutoff to self-defined frequency cutoff.